AFCM1/homelab/proxmox/Mount_network_shares_on_LXC/Readme.md

 **Use case:**
 Promox PVE 8.2.2
 I have data on my Synology - Path will be /Download
-I have data in a TrueNas VM - Path will be /mnt/truenas I have Jellyfin running in a LXC
+I have Jellyfin running in a LXC
-I want to access my media files stored in my synology and truenas on Jellyfin
+I want to access my media files stored in my synology on Jellyfin

 Make sure to add the shared folder **Download** in the NFS perms on Synology like this:
 ![enter image description here](https://i.imgur.com/aldEjlc.png)